What is Shindo?

 We are a not-for-profit Karate Club based in Yellowknife, NWT.
 All Black Belt instructors teach classes on a voluntary basis.

-For over five years we have provided students with a quality environment to improve their character, discipline, focus, fitness and confidence through the learning and practicing of Karate.
+For seven years we have provided students with a quality environment to improve their character, discipline, focus, fitness and confidence through the learning and practicing of Karate.

 What is Karate?